drajashe/sih2k18/README.md

 <h2> ➌ Audio Classification </h2>

+With Sensors in jungles we intended to classify audio to track and detect animals.
+We know that sound waves are frequency spectrums and each animal's sound has different range of frequencies.
+Or in other terms each animal has different frequency image, so these can be learned with the help of a Convolutional Neural network (CNN).
+The [ESC-50](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YDEPUT) dataset from Harvard is a collection of environmental sounds and would serve the purpose for demonstration.
+A huge audio dataset of animals will be required for real life implementation.
+Google AI has a similar experiment and works on similar concepts - [BIRD SOUNDS](https://experiments.withgoogle.com/ai/bird-sounds/view/).
+The difference in frequencies can be viewed here:

+Here is the Sample [output](https://youtu.be/7nNgFzmIUsA).

 <h2> ➍ Image Processing </h2>

 Image processing algorithms to find roads and paths within jungles.
 We approached this in two ways: